Valkaari/c4D_PyGoZ/README.md

 know issue :
 after the first launch of cinema4D we can't catch sys.arg anymore so users must activate the plugin to update/reload the mesh.

+on OSX sys.argv is empty so the script is not launched not even a sigle time